-- A significant reduction in the Institutional Banking and Markets loan impairment expense with the non-recurrence of single name exposures; and - The non-recurrence of the Queensland flood provisions recognised in the prior comparative period; partly offset by - Higher loan impairment expense in Retail Banking Services, where the prior comparative period benefitted from a more significant improvement in unsecured arrears rates relative to the current half.
+- A significant reduction in the Institutional Banking and Markets loan impairment expense with the nonrecurrence of single name exposures; and - The non-recurrence of the Queensland flood provisions recognised in the prior comparative period; partly offset by - Higher loan impairment expense in Retail Banking Services, where the prior comparative period benefitted from an improvement in unsecured arrears rates.
 In addition, individual provisions for home loans increased, driven by the difficult economic circumstances for some home owners.